 - 1. Connect the indicator to the network and power up - 2.
-Use the ETH.NET setup menu (see Section 5.6), or Viewer device finder to determine the IP address of the indicator:
+Use the OPER:IP.INFO (Section 6) or ETH.NET (Section 5.6) menus, or Viewer device finder to determine the IP address of the indicator:

-3. Open the IP address in your web brower (clicking the http:// button in the Viewer will do this, otherwise enter it manually in the browser:
+3. Open the IP address in your web brower (clicking the http:// button in the Viewer will do this), otherwise enter it manually in the browser: